M3wP/Monopoly/C64/readme.md

 The following optional house rules are available (or considered):

 * Starting money can be set low ($1000) or high ($2000).
 I have done this because I feel that with only two players, the normal starting money is too low.
 There just isn't enough capital in play in my opinion.  $2000 for three players is questionably high but still works alright enough.
 For four or more you probably want the normal amount.
 I may expand the selection range.
 I have been asked for $3000 but this is definitely too high.
 * Taxes can be sent to and collected from Free Parking.
   I actually hate this house rule because it is insanely unbalanced and can cause the game to drag on.
 It is widely desired, however so I provide it (it has been almost free in the implementation anyway).
-Only taxes will be accumulated.
+Only tax accumulation is implemented and that's all I'll allow.
+Ever.
+Period.
 * I am considering the "double salary for actually landing on Go" house rule but I feel it is largely redundant with a high starting money option.
 * Since I have mentioned it, I will field requests for the printed bills only house rule (since there is always going to be some kind of cap).
 It would be implemented such that effectively, a best-fit of bills would be applied (shuffling them about through all accounts).
   So simply a total funds cap.

 ## Rule Observations and Deductions